cran/itol.toolkit/README.md

 ## Documents

-We have documents for every single function and some important tips for users:
+We have documents for every single function and some important tips for users.
+We also provided a ChatBot to help users learn the package interactively on [Chat Thing](https://chatthing.ai/bots/4de00ca8-a0f6-4e2d-8bd7-da65f10dc688/).

 ### Single functions